Fiber Facts

 19.5 Micron

-CS Clima fiber originates from China.
-It is a cellulosic fiber with an integrated phase change material (PCM).
-It absorbs excessive heat (from the body or environment), accumulates it and releases it under certain conditions.
-This allows temperature regulation that gives the user an extraordinary wearer comfort and an excellent microclimate.
+A cellulosic fiber with an integrated phase change material (PCM), CS Clima synthetic fiber originates from China.
+This synthetic material absorbs excessive heat (from the body or environment), accumulates it, and releases it under certain conditions.
+The physical properties of this synthetic fiber allow temperature regulation that gives the user extraordinary wearer comfort and an excellent microclimate.

 Flax – Belgium

-100% dew retted flax from Belgium or France using the uppermost part of the plant for finer softer fibers.
+100% dew-retted natural flax fibers from Belgium or France.
+Processors use the uppermost part of the flax plant for finer softer natural fibers.

 Nylon – Cashstyle